David and Lili's World Tour

 Lula gave a speech and was criticized by some because his reforms were not radical enough, but he is handcuffed by enormous debt, systemic corruption underneath him, and a powerful congress.
 All agree that his international policies are great.
 Immediately after his speech, Lula got on a plane to Davos, Switzerland for the World Economic Forum, where he launched a new global initiative to help combat African hunger.
 He has the clout to do this because one of his first acts as president was to launch a Zero Hunger program in Brazil.
 They say that Lula's proposal was well received.
 They say that perhaps the recent tsunami helped inspire the wealthy elite, meeting in Davos, to assume a bit of responsibility to help.
 But don't hold your breath; the profit-obsessed USA dominates these meetings.

-There was widespread disillusionment with America for re-electing Bush; that is, assuming he didn't steal the election with electronic voting fraud in Ohio.
-(The machines were created by Bush's friend Mr. Diebold, and had a security hole allowing the databases to be updated after the polls closed, and there is evidence that this is exactly what happened.)
+There was widespread disillusionment with America for re-electing Bush.
 Most people here would agree that Bush is the world's #1 terrorist.
 History teaches that the USA has been involved in anti-democratic, illegal and bloody coups, backing right-wing dictators, and promoting imperialist policies in Latin America for a long time (see Guatemala).
 This is what pissed off Ernesto Che Guevara, a hero to many here.

-Recently the CIA (along with the elite oil and media tycoons of Venezuela) was involved in a coup against president Hugo Chavez.
+Recently the CIA (along with oil and media tycoons of Venezuela) was involved in a coup against president Hugo Chávez.
 The coup was successful, but popular force was able to undo the result.
 I went to see El Presidente speak live.
-It is easy to see why the US media vilifies him: he is a socialist, and he wants to use oil profits to help the poor in his country (meaning that certain corporations in the USA make a lot less money).
-Media outlets in Venezuela that are linked to oil tycoons also vilify Chavez.
+It is easy to see why the US media vilifies him: he is a socialist, and he wants to use oil profits to help the poor in his country (meaning that certain corporations in the USA make less money).
+Media outlets in Venezuela that are linked to oil tycoons also vilify Chávez.
 But the people vote for him despite the intense media spin.
 I think that Hugo deserves much of the criticism he receives (few politicians are clean), but it is also important to debunk media deceptions.
 I think the measure of a politician should be the degree to which (s)he works to eliminate poverty, promoting a vibrant middle class, promoting sustainability, and regulating against capitalism's institutionalized greed, all while being a responsible steward of the economy.
 By this measure, Hugo is a far cry better than Bush.
-But the media does its job well; I constantly encounter people who hate Hugo Chavez, people who watch a lot of mainstream TV news.
+But I constantly encounter people who hate Hugo Chávez, people who watch a lot of mainstream TV news.
 Here at the World Social Forum, however, Hugo is seen as a hero for having the courage to speak out against American imperialism and the excesses of capitalism gone berserk.
 Hugo makes many good points that the mainstream media does not want you to hear.
-I have been to Venezuela (pre-2003 with no digital camera), so I can testify that he does spend a lot of that oil money to fight poverty and empower democratic, community government (which helps the economy at large).
+I have been to Venezuela (pre-2003 with no digital camera), so I can testify that he does spend that oil money to fight poverty and empower democratic, community government (which helps the economy at large).
 Is he a megalomaniac?
 Does it matter if the people vote for him?
+Hmmm...
 He is not a dictator, a lie that the media repeats often.
 Beware mainstream media spin!
 Look for the facts and think for yourself.
 Think: oil.

 Friends, we have work to do.